markrai/seen/API.md

 ### DELETE /asset/:id

-Remove an asset from the Nazr index (database/search) without touching the original file on disk.
+Remove an asset from the Seen index (database/search) without touching the original file on disk.
 Generated thumbnails/previews are still removed.

 **Path Parameters**:
 - `id`: Asset ID